What are Associate photographers?

 Will you have an assistant or second shooter?

 Unless a wedding has 300 or more guests, or the couple is getting ready an hour apart from each other it’s not necessary.
-The number of images you receive will be the same, and in 10 years of shooting not a single groom reaction has been missed!
+The number of images you receive will be the same, and in 12+ years of shooting not a single groom reaction has been missed.
 On occasion, an assistant may be brought along to help carry equipment, set up, and organize during the day.
 This is typically only for large weddings.

-Yes please!
+Yes please.
 No one likes a hangry wedding photographer.
 In all honesty, being on our feet for many hours during the day, trying not to miss a moment means that it’s difficult to eat lunch.
 We ask for a meal during dinner service so that we don’t pass out on your wedding day.
-Time taken to eat a meal is re-couped.

 Photographers are artists, and all artists value their time and work a little differently.
-We also offer different things in our packages.
+We also offer different options in our packages.
 Some might edit a portion of the photos, others may edit all of them.
 Additionally, the add-on’s and extra service you receive before the wedding and afterwards can make a difference.
-Compromising on budget certainly means you will compromise on either your experience with your photographer in the planning stages or on the wedding day, or worse – be disappointed in the final results.
+Compromising on budget certainly means you will compromise on either the experience with your photographer in the planning stages or on the wedding day, or worse – be disappointed in the final results.
 Aside from finding a great style that you love the most important thing is finding a photographer who you really “click” with.
 (Pun intended).